Southern Naval Command: Area of responsibility

 The Southern Naval Command and is commanded by the Flag Officer Commanding-in-Chief.
 The Southern Naval Command is the Training Command of Indian Navy and is responsible for the training of all its personnel, both officers as well as sailors, from basic to advance stages.
 It has subsidiary units from Jamnagar in Gujarat to Lonavala in Maharashtra, Goa and in Orissa but the majority of training units are in Kochi.
 The Indian Naval Academy is also placed under the Southern Naval Command.

 Kavaratti Islands is the home to INS Dweeprakshak, the main naval base of the Southern Naval Command in the Lakshadweep islands.

 Capabilities

-The Southern Naval Command consists of a Flag Officer Sea Training (FOST), a training squadron, training establishments and bases, and land forces and survey ships.
+The Southern Naval Command consists of a Flag Officer Sea Training (FOST), the 1st Training Squadron (1TS), training establishments and bases, and land forces and survey ships.
 It has a naval air station, and a ship repair yard.

 Organisation

 The Southern Naval Command is organised as follows: